fabianmartins/alienattack.workshop/README.md

 * At the *programming* side, we are using [AWS SDK for Javascript in the Browser](https://aws.amazon.com/sdk-for-browser/) and [AWS SDK for node](https://aws.amazon.com/sdk-for-node-js/).
 Alien Attack was not developed using the best practices, exaclty because one of the workshops is about fixing it and applying the best practices for programming and DevSecOps.
 </details>

-These are the regions that cover all the services required for this workshop.
+Considering that we are using Cloud9, these are the regions that, at the time of writing this document, cover all the services required for this workshop.
+If you are not using Cloud9, other regions can be considered.

 ~~~
 [ { Name: 'Northern Virginia',   Continent: 'Americas', Id: 'us-east-1' },